 Why Pop-Ups Get a Bad Rep

-Yes, there are websites that use poor practices with pop-ups that can damage brand perception and the website experience.
+Yes, there are websites that use poor practices with pop-ups that can damage brand perception and website experience.
 Your site doesn’t have to be like these sites.
 Here are the main reasons why people dislike pop-ups:

 - People don’t like seeing a pop-up right when they get to a site.
 “I haven’t even seen your website yet!
 Why should I give you my email?”